California boondocking snapshot

 Desert winter, Sierra summer

-Lower deserts are usually more comfortable in cooler months, while higher forest routes make more sense after snowmelt and before deep fire-season closures.
+Lower deserts are usually more comfortable from late fall through early spring, while higher forest routes make more sense after snowmelt and before heavy smoke or closure season.

 Main planning risk